cyberbotics/webots/docs/automobile/vehicle-toyota.md

 ## ToyotaPrius

-Model of an Toyota Prius car using the Car PROTO as a base.
+Model of a Toyota Prius car using the Car PROTO as a base.
 The contactMaterial of the wheels is "ToyotaPriusWheels" This model was sponsored by the CTI project RO2IVSim ([http://transport.epfl.ch/simulator-for-mobile-robots-and-intelligent-vehicles](http://transport.epfl.ch/simulator-for-mobile-robots-and-intelligent-vehicles)).